hesenger/SqlUtil/README.md

 - Tables and column names will match exatcly (case sensitive) classes and properties, unless there is a NamingConvention involved;

-- No `internal` or `sealed` classes at all, this is a open source project and we want anyone that wants to change some behavior do it;
+- No `internal` or `sealed` classes at all, this is an open source project and we want anyone that wants to change some behavior do it;

 - No public static methods or properties for the same reason above, they are not